-ROW 1: Starting in the second chain from hook, *SL ST (slip stitch) in each of the next 4 chains, HHDC (herringbone half dc in) each of the next 4 chains.
-Repeat * CH (chain) 1 and turn.
+Row 1: Starting in the second chain from hook, *SL ST in each of the next 4 chains, HHDC each of the next 4 chains.
+Repeat from * across the row.
+CH (chain) 1 and turn.

-ROW 2: Repeat row 1 and working only in the back loops, (always work in back loops from here on out.)
+Row 2: Repeat row 1, working only in the back loops (always work in back loops from here on out).
 Pull through on the very last step of the very last stitch of the row with the new color, CH 1 and turn.

 Continue alternating colors for 24 rows.
 Tie off, weave in ends.

 Back of Hot Pad:

 Make a chain approximately the length of your finished front of hot pad.
 Add 1 CH and turn.
 Work the herringbone half stitch for as many rows as needed to cover the front of your hot pad.